TransitioningSoftwareDevelopment/SoftwareDevelopmentManager/README.md

 # SoftwareDevelopmentManager

+The book Transitioning Into A Software Development Manager is avaialble at https://www.amazon.com/Transitioning-Into-Software-Development-Manager/dp/B0BQY1RNNW

 These are sample template you can use to begin your career:

 1. Manage the performance improvement plan of an employee: ManaagersAid-Template.xlsx